center-for-threat-informed-defense/attack-flow/docs/example_flows.rst

 =============

-The Attack Flow project includes a corpus of example flows that may be useful for learning about Attack Flow, practicing how to create flows, or mining the data for interesting patterns.
+The Attack Flow project includes a corpus of example flows that may be useful for learning about Attack Flow, studying high-profile breaches, or mining the data for statistical patterns.
 You can download the entire corpus from the `Attack Flow release page <https://github.com/center-for-threat-informed-defense/attack-flow/releases>`__, or you can view individual flows on this page.
+Each Attack Flow is provided in multiple
+formats:

+Builder (.afb)
+    The format used for creating and editing in the Attack Flow Builder.

+JSON (.json)
+    The machine-readable standard format for exchanging flows.

+Graphviz (.dot)
+    An example of converting from Attack Flow to another graph format in order to take advantage of other tool ecosystems.
+Must install `Graphviz
+    <https://graphviz.org/>`__ to use this format, or use our pre-rendered Graphviz
+    ``.png`` files.

+Mermaid (.mmd)
+    `Mermaid <https://mermaid-js.github.io/mermaid/#/>`__ is another graph format that you can convert Attack Flow into.
+Notably, Mermaid graphs can be embedded directly in `GitHub Markdown files <https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/>`__.

 List of Examples
 ----------------